sadSader/lua-language-server-wiki/Libraries.md

 As well as providing definitions, you can also define when to suggest setting up the environment for this library, what changes to apply to the server's [configuration](https://github.com/sumneko/lua-language-server/wiki/Configuration-File), and what [plugins](https://github.com/sumneko/lua-language-server/wiki/Plugins) to use.

 #### Setup
-To get started, you will need a directory where all of your emulations can be stored e.g. `C:\Users\me\Documents\LuaEnvironments`.
-In this directory you will create a new directory for each environment to emulate.
+To get started, you will need *a* directory, anywhere on your machine, where all of your emulations can be stored e.g. `C:\Users\me\Documents\LuaEnvironments`.
+In your directory you will create a new directory for each environment to emulate.

 ```bash
 📂 LuaEnvironments/